Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Juli 2025 21.28.03 UTC
+- WIB: Minggu, 13 Juli 2025 22.27.54 UTC
-- WITA: Minggu, 13 Juli 2025 22.28.03 UTC
+- WITA: Minggu, 13 Juli 2025 23.27.54 UTC
-- WIT: Minggu, 13 Juli 2025 23.28.03 UTC
+- WIT: Senin, 14 Juli 2025 00.27.54 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: success
+Kategori: friendship